What you see: A moldy strawberry or two in a pack that otherwise looks fine.

 Botrytis cinerea, which ravages lots and lots of crops, also ranks second on the Top 10 Fungal Pathogens in Molecular Plant Pathology, so you know it’s serious.

-And, get this: you’re probably already eating Botrytis spores.
+But get this: you’re probably already eating Botrytis spores.
 The fungus sometimes first digs into the strawberry plant (and loads of other crops) at the flowering stage and just hangs out quietly, waiting for the fruit to soften and sweeten before it starts spinning the sinister fuzz.

 Dangerous molds produce toxins that can make you ill.
 But Botrytis isn’t known to generate toxins and, in any event, USDA reports that in molds that do present health threats, the poisons are usually found in and around the mold’s threads, not the spores.